Go Back

 Instructions

-• In a medium bowl, whisk together the flour, sugar, cocoa powder, baking soda, baking powder, and salt.
+• In a different bowl, sift together your flour, cocoa powder, baking powder, and salt.
+Give it a quick stir to make sure everything is evenly mixed.

 Notes